esiqveland/subsound-gtk/README.md

 - [ ] set up a sqlite database with migrations
   - perhaps there is a good android library for migrating sqlite ?
   - [ ] record what we have downloaded / want to keep offline
+- Hotkeys
+  - [ ] space should always play/pause
+    - this looks very hard to do since spacebar is also the activation key for buttons / list items
 - Onboarding
   - [X] Launch without crashing on zero config
   - [ ] Detect we are first launch / have no configuration to load